nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 #### Integrated probability in a Circle

-We can calculate the integrated probability within an arbitrary circle on the sky
+We can calculate the integrated probability within an arbitrary circle on the sky:

 ```python
 # First define the Cartesian coordinates of the center of the circle